 The Phoenix Centre, Newton Dee, Aberdeen

-In the friendly, intimate setting of the Phoenix Centre at Newton Dee, Nia’s programme will include two absolute classics of the cello repertoire – Beethoven’s early but portentous G minor sonata and Brahms’ epic late sonata in F major.
+Nia’s programme will include two absolute classics of the cello repertoire – Beethoven’s early but portentous G minor sonata and Brahms’ epic late sonata in F major.
 In addition she will also play a short and beautiful piece by the established British composer, Cheryl Frances-Hoad and the sparkling variations by Martinu on a well known theme by Rossini.
+In the warm, welcoming theatre at the Phoenix Centre, our latest Young Artist Nia Williams and pianist Dina Duisen will present a varied and entertaining cello and piano recital.
+Judging by the previous years’ concerts, this will be a real treat from an excellent up and coming young cellist.

 Dina Duisen is much in demand as a recitalist and duo player all over the world.
 She is resident pianist for Prussia Cove Masterclasses and her duo collaborations include regularly working with Nicola Benedetti.